i-am-marwa-ayman/codecrafters-http-server-go/README.md

 | GET | `/files/{filename}` | Serves the specified file |
 | POST | `/files/{filename}` | Creates or updates the specified file |

+## Content Compression

+The server automatically detects if a client supports gzip compression by checking the Accept-Encoding header.
+If supported, responses are compressed to reduce bandwidth usage and improve performance.

 ## How It Works

 1. The server listens on port 4221